 The instrumentals have a common thread, in that they were written on a Gibson Hummingbird acoustic guitar, and embellished with many overdubs featuring mandolin, laud, electric, and steel guitars.
 All of the tracks were written, arranged and produced by myself, but never developed for the trio.
 Some of them are favourites, and when assembled as a whole, they have a cohesive, ambient quality that I really like.
 Also, the desire to “up my game”, when preparing the music for one of my heroes to review, gave the music an extra bit of edge that I think you can hear in these recordings.

-The soundscape and meditative quality of these recordings coincide perfectly with my upcoming retreats I’ll be conducting with Buddha Travel in Sotuta de Peon, Mexico.
+The soundscape and meditative quality of these recordings coincide perfectly with my upcoming retreats I’ll be conducting in Sotuta de Peon, Mexico.
 The retreats will feature guitar playing and mindfulness, and how we can enhance our creativity by including meditation and visualization into our musical lives.
 So it seemed like an ideal time to release these recordings.